Alan Sabrosky

-Alan Sabrosky, Ph.D, is a retired Marine officer and former Director of Studies at the United States Army War College's Strategic Studies Institute, where he held the position of the Douglas MacArthur Chair of Research and received his "Director" title because he was responsible for reviewing papers turned in by students at the War College.
+Alan Sabrosky is a retired Marine officer and former Director of Studies at the United States Army War College's Strategic Studies Institute, where he held the position of the Douglas MacArthur Chair of Research.
 He received the Superior Civilian Service Award in 1998.
 He has taught at the United States Military Academy at West Point; Georgetown University; the University of Pennsylvania; and the Johns Hopkins University School of Advanced International Studies.
 His publications have mainly focused on alliance systems and unionization in the United States military.
 He co-authored a book called Prisoners of War?: Nation-States in the Modern Era.

-Background
+Academic career

 Sabrosky earned a master's degree in history and a doctorate in political science from the University of Michigan.
 He worked at the Foreign Policy Research Institute for most of the 1970s and was appointed director of FPRI in 1981, but ran the organization into debt and resigned a year later.
 He has taught at Catholic University and Georgetown University.